wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 Figure 2: DHCPv6 Address Registration option

-A client SHOULD include this option in an Option-Request Option of the Information-Request message if the client has the address registration mechanism enabled.
+If a client has the address registration mechanism enabled, it SHOULD include this option in all Option Request options that it sends.

-A server which supports the address registration mechanism MUST include this option in a Reply message sent in response to a Information-Request message.
+A server which supports the address registration mechanism MUST include this option in Reply messages.

 ## DHCPv6 Address Registration Request Message